 How to Play The Legend of Zelda on a PC

-Fortunately, just because Nintendo hasn’t officially released any Zelda games on the PC doesn’t mean you can’t play them on a PC.
-For a series that spans nineteen titles over thirty-three years, each Zelda game will have its own system requirements.
+Fortunately, it is possible to play The Legend of Zelda on your PC, particularly with an emulator.
+For a series that spans 19 titles over 33 years, each Zelda game will have its own system requirements.
 Due to this, which Zelda games you are able to play will largely depend on the specifications of your PC.
 Therefore, a more powerful PC is more likely to run newer games in the series.

 NES Streaming Sites